The site works in a test mode

 Lebarde – Didi Toba – Patara Toba – Askhi Massif – Zubi Village

-A challenging 75-kilometre-walking path, this trail begins at Lebarde Resort, sees you pass into Lechkhumi by way of the Askhi Limestone Massif, and ends five days later in the village of Zubi.
-Due to its challenging nature, it is recommended that hikers hire a guide to accompany them.
-The route can be undertaken between July and September.
+A challenging 75-kilometre hiking trail begins at Lebarde Resort, sees you pass into Lechkhumi by way of the Askhi Limestone Massif, and ends five days later in the village of Zubi.

 Region